 CUNY Hunter College is among your top options if you want to study Anthropology.
 The location in a major city is wonderful for students seeking out considerable possibilities for social networking, adventure, and discovery.

-There is a graduate program available for students who are interested.
+Campus safety a concern?
+You will be happy to know that CUNY Hunter College is known for a low crime rate.
 Student achievements after graduation is very important to CUNY Hunter College, with graduates typically leaving the college with debt far lower than the norm.
 If you are interested in learning more, you will find all of CUNY Hunter College's rankings here.

 It's difficult to beat SUNY Geneseo if you wish to study Anthropology.
 Students who enjoy a more slow-paced life will appreciate SUNY Geneseo's location in the small town of Geneseo, New York.